ValtteriL/ValtteriL.github.io/content/posts/binance-triangular-arbitrage-hft.md

 Using C++ opened a myriad of micro-optimization possibilities in the application.

-I implemented the application lock-free, avoided allocation on the hot path, and compiled it along with quickfix using [aggressive optimization options](https://github.com/ValtteriL/harjus/blob/c16f033227ebad881a9ef105a8abed009019789b/default.nix#L11) and removed all [performance affecting binary hardening](https://github.com/ValtteriL/harjus/blob/c16f033227ebad881a9ef105a8abed009019789b/default.nix#L17).
+I implemented the application lock-free, avoided allocation on the hot path, and compiled it along with the patched Quickfix using [aggressive optimization options](https://github.com/ValtteriL/harjus/blob/c16f033227ebad881a9ef105a8abed009019789b/default.nix#L11) and removed all [performance affecting binary hardening](https://github.com/ValtteriL/harjus/blob/c16f033227ebad881a9ef105a8abed009019789b/default.nix#L17).

 I also uncontainerized the application.
-It is now deployed as a Nix package.
+It is was deployed as a Nix package.

-Finally, I reduced the number of symbols subscribed to.
+Finally, I reduced the number of symbols subscribed to, choosing only ones striking balance between having opportunities and not being the worst of the fads.
-This reduced the number of events, and allows operating with fewer threads.
+This reduced the number of events, and allows operating with fewer FIX sessions.

 #### Production server

-The production server I optimized by
+The biggest source of latency after the network was the OS.
+Using a general purpose off-the-self OS like AWS Linux 2023 meant that it was not optimized for the workload.

+The way to the best network latency would have been to bypass the kernel altogether with DPDK and using a user-space network stack.
+This would have required vast changes to the Quickfix library, and thus I decided to skip that atleast for now.

+The lesser way to improved peformance was to tune the OS.
+Marc Richards' [study](https://talawah.io/blog/linux-kernel-vs-dpdk-http-performance-showdown/) shows that through tuning, one may be looking at only 51% performance disadvantage to DPDK.
+Without optimizations, the disadvantage could reportedly be many times that.

+I applied the following optimizations:

 1. RT kernel
 2. Tuned profile
-3. Ethtool
+3. Disabling Iptables
+4. Disable interrupt modification and dynamic interrupt moderation
+5. Disable speculative execution mitigations
+6. Use

+And others mainly applied by Marc in his post, [recommended by AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ena-improve-network-latency-linux.html), or included in the default Tuned profiles for latency and realtime systems.

 ### Results